David Oliver (doctor): Career

+Oliver worked nine years as a resident doctor in various hospitals in England during which he chose to specialise in geriatrics.
+He became a consultant geriatrician in 1998 and initially worked in South London between 1998 and 2004.
+Oliver then moved to work at the Royal Berkshire Hospital in Reading, England where he has been based since.

 Academic and research activities

 Oliver began his research career whilst a registrar at St Thomas' Hospital in London.
 He gained his research doctorate from the University of London in 2001.
 He was a Senior Lecturer in the School of Health and Social care at the University of Reading from 2004 to 2009 alongside his consultant contract at the Royal Berkshire NHS Foundation Trust.
 He has been involved with City University London.
 He is a visiting professor at the University of Surrey.

 National leadership and advisory roles

 Alongside his clinical work Oliver was on secondment to the Department of Health from 2009 to 2013, first as specialist clinical advisor leading the national programme of work on Falls and Bone Health and then as National Clinical Director for Older Peoples Services.
 In his government role he developed national policies around the care of older people, advised Ministers and officials and provided assistance to other clinicians with their own local services.
 He stood down to take on his role as BGS President-Elect, when National Clinical Director roles moved from the Department of Health to NHS England.

 He became President of the British Geriatrics Society, in November 2014, having been appointed for a 2-year period.